yusuke817/RT1_3rd_assignment/README.md

  12. choose_driving_mode: user can choose the driving mode
  13. main: Initialization, settings about pub/sub and running

-# The expalanation about each nodes for operation
+# The expalanation about each driving modes

 1. "driving_node" in control.cpp.